Review of Federal Passport Fraud Laws and Defenses

 - Using a stolen or altered passport,

-- Using identity of someone else to obtain passport,
+- Using the identity of someone else to obtain a passport,

 - Manufacturing fake passports,